-\Corequisite(s): PHY100 Physics 1 credit
+Corequisite(s): PHY102 Concepts of Physics

 PHY 110 - Physics (Algebra-based) I

 Among the topics covered are the kinematics and dynamics of linear motion, the conditions for static equilibrium, the principles of conservation of energy and of momentum, Newton's law of gravitation, the kinematics and dynamics of rotational motion, mechanics of solids and fluids and thermodynamics.
 This course is recommended for Environmental Program students and students wishing to transfer an algebra based Physics course to a four-year institute.